nogeeky/Diary/README.md

+26.02.21
+Only just realised that I can have private repos for free.
+Thought I had to pay for them so kept personal projects on my local machine.
+Need to upload all the private things from the old hard drive so they don't get lost or corrupted.

 # Computer Science and Programming - Version 4.0

 Please read the [FAQ](./faq.md) and note that there are [Tier Project Ideas](./project_ideas.md) to help you select projects.